 This is for 2 key reasons:

-- The average golfers’ first putt takes place from between 11-30 feet on more than 9 out of the 18 greens per round.
+- Firstly, the average golfers’ first putt takes place from between 11-30 feet on more than 9 out of the 18 greens per round.

-- From the 11-30 feet distance amateur players are 7-times more likely to three-putt than a PGA Tour Player.
+- And secondly from the 11-30 feet distance amateur players are 7-times more likely to three-putt than a PGA Tour Player.
 On putts of more than 30ft however, the difference between average players and tour pros is much less.

 And remember speed is the all-important factor on those longer putts where you are aiming to stop yourself 3-putting.